 About the Museum

-The original two-story house was built in 1889, and, once purchased by the Harlin family, was affectionately named “Shadow Lawn”.
-A more modern addition to the house– now turned museum–includes a large upstairs gallery and a downstairs exhibit space.
+The building that originally housed the museum was once the home of Mr. James P. Harlin, former Mayor of West Plains, Missouri, and his family.
+The original two-story house was built in 1889, and, after becoming the home of the Harlin family, was colloquially referred to as “Shadow Lawn”.
+A more modern addition to the house– now turned museum–included a large upstairs gallery and a downstairs exhibit space.
 In 2005, the gallery was named the “Hathcock Gallery” after the late Roy Hathcock, who served on the Harlin Museum Board for 25 years; many of them as board president.

 The museum is home to the artwork of Lennis L. Broadfoot, who was a Shannon County native that is best known for his book “Pioneers of the Ozarks,” a portrait of early Ozark life.
 Published in 1944, this book includes Broadfoot’s charcoal drawings of the earliest settlers along with a short description of their lives as told to Broadfoot.
 In 2005, Dane Broadfoot–the artist’s son–donated his father’s art collection to the museum.